hildevestol/macbot/README.md

     $ gem install macbot

     $ macbot setup #creates initial yml file

+A file `.macbot.yml` is created in your home directory.
+You can edit the file directly or use the commands below to add groups and accounts

 ## Usage
 The initial setup has two groups: work and privat, but you can create your own groups and manage them as you like